AnErrupTion/MyFastEmulator/README.md

 <p align="center">Made with 💝 for <img src="https://raw.githubusercontent.com/anythingcodes/slack-emoji-for-techies/gh-pages/emoji/tux.png" align="top" width="24" /></p>

 ## NOTE
-MyFastEmulator v2 development has started.
-To download and test it, please go to the branch "mfe-v2".
+I highly recommand to switch to MyFastEmulator v2.
+It offers way more features, much better performance and more.
+Just go to the branch "mfe-v2"!

+What about MFE v1?
+It'll probably get discontinued, but I don't know yet.

 ## Introduction